 Put it on your schedule

 When you know which rooms you want to tackle decluttering, you need to predict or estimate how long you will need to get the job done.
 You could go for a month or 30 days of decluttering schedule.
-Maybe you can spend, for example, 8 weeks to declutter and organize your home.
-And that doesn’t mean, declutter every day for 8 weeks, but maybe 8 Saturdays.
+Maybe you can spend, for example, 8 weeks decluttering and organizing your home.
+And that doesn’t mean, decluttering every day for 8 weeks, but maybe 8 Saturdays.
 Or 3 evenings per week for 8 weeks.
 Whatever suits you best.

 But again, put it on your schedule.
 You could even devote some time-blocks to decluttering.
 It’s a great way to break up your day and keep it interesting.